Karnataka HC Quashes GST Enforcement Ambitions

 For comparison, the latest EY report on India’s Media & Entertainment (M&E) sector estimates the size of the country’s whole online gaming sector for 2022 at ₹13,500 crore ($1.62 billion).

-The SCN was produced by the Directorate General of GST Intelligence (DGGI) last September and demanded payment of 28% GST over the bulk amount of entry fees, inclusive of prize pools, on games offered by GTPL between 2017 and June 30, 2022, amounting to ₹77,000 crore.
+The Directorate General of GST Intelligence (DGGI) produced the SCN last September.
+The SCN demanded payment of 28% GST over the bulk amount of entry fees.
+Inclusive of prize pools.
+This, on games offered by GTPL between 2017 and June 30, 2022, amounting to ₹77,000 crore.

 Bengaluru-based Gameskraft operates RummyCulture, Gamezy, RummyPartner, and other online gaming platforms and has been charging 18% GST over its Gross Gaming Revenue (GGR) or trade margin, which is only a small portion of entry fees.